cnogola/cnogola.github.io/_posts/2020-02-21-new-bootstrap-site.markdown

 ---
 Great news!
 Technology For Human Development new website is now live [here][t4hd].

+t4hd is a technological cooperative that aims to support, in a technological context, the organizations that work for the positive evolution of humanity.
+They are based in Lisbon/Portugal.

 Check out the code at [t4hd GitHub repo][t4hd-gh].

 [t4hd]: http://t4hd.org